 Break the Habits, Break the Norm

-The next time you find yourself saying, “This is an awful meeting,” remember that we get what we tolerate.
-Just look around the room and think about how much of your organization’s precious time and resources are being wasted every single business day.
+The next time you find yourself saying, “This is an awful meeting,” remember that we only get what we allow.
+Take a moment to look around the room and consider how much of your organization’s valuable time and resources are wasted every single day in unproductive meetings.